Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Introduction

 Experimental observations of strong-field phenomena such as above-threshold ionization (ATI), high-harmonic generation (HHG), and non-sequential ionization (NSI) have posed significant challenges for theoretical interpretation.
 While acknowledging the many efforts and diverse approaches, it seems justified to state that breakthroughs in our understanding of these processes have often come from simple models that offered intuitive explanations and indicated where new phenomena might be expected.
 A prominent example is the single active electron (SAE) approach, followed by the strong-field approximation (SFA), which significantly advanced in particular the theoretical description of HHG, NSI, and other strong-field phenomena~\cite{Lewenstein1994,Amini2019}.
 Interestingly, this highly successful method was preceded by an even simpler classical concept, the so-called simple-man model, also known as the rescattering scenario~\cite{Corkum93,Kulander1993}.

+These developments were accompanied by the extensive use of another approach that greatly simplifies calculations and provides intuitive explanations of the studied phenomena~\cite{Javanainen1988,Eberly1989,Eberly1990,Su1990,Pindzola1991,Grobe1992,Grobe93,Liu1999,Becker12}.
+This approach is based on the observation that, in a linearly polarized field, the dominant influence on electron dynamics occurs along the polarization axis.
+Consequently, the generally three-dimensional problem for a single electron can be reduced to a one-dimensional model that captures the essential physics of the analyzed effect.
+For non-sequential double ionization (NSDI), this simplification results in a $(1+1)$-dimensional model, with one coordinate along the laser polarization axis for each electron~\cite{Grobe1992,Grobe93,Liu1999,Lein00,Becker12}.

-Building on this foundational model, Eckhardt and Sacha proposed a new perspective on non-sequential double ionization (NSDI) of atoms~\cite{Eckhardt2001physicaScripta,Eckhardt01,Sacha01,Sacha2001triple,Sacha2003,Sacha06}, which led to the introduction of a novel restricted-geometry quantum model~\cite{Prauzner-Bechcicki2007,Prauzner-Bechcicki2008}.
-This model successfully reproduced and explained key experimental observations, such as the knee structure in the ionization yield curve~\cite{LHuillier82,LHuillier83a,Walker94,Larochelle98}, the double-hump structure in the ion momentum distribution~\cite{Weber00,Moshammer00}, and characteristic structures in two-electron momentum distributions~\cite{Correlation00,Staudte07,Rudenko07}, while also enabling the analysis of NSDI across a broad range of laser field parameters~\cite{Prauzner-Bechcicki20072,Eckhardt2008,Eckhardt20082,Eckhardt2010,Jiang2023,Thiede2024} .
+Building on these simplified and restricted-geometry approaches, Eckhardt and Sacha introduced a new perspective on NSDI of atoms~\cite{Eckhardt2001physicaScripta,Eckhardt01,Sacha01,Sacha2001triple,Sacha2003,Sacha06}, which culminated in the development of a novel restricted-geometry quantum model~\cite{Prauzner-Bechcicki2007,Prauzner-Bechcicki2008}.
+The key idea of this approach is to constrain the escaping electrons to evolve within a symmetric subspace that naturally reflects the correlated two-electron motion characteristic of NSDI, thereby isolating the physically relevant degrees of freedom while retaining the essential recollision-driven dynamics.
+This model successfully reproduced and explained key experimental observations, such as the knee structure in the ionization yield curve~\cite{LHuillier82,LHuillier83a,Walker94,Larochelle98}, the double-hump structure in the ion momentum distribution~\cite{Weber00,Moshammer00}, and characteristic structures in two-electron momentum distributions~\cite{Correlation00,Staudte07,Rudenko07}, while enabling systematic analysis of NSDI across a broad range of laser-field parameters~\cite{Prauzner-Bechcicki20072,Eckhardt2008,Eckhardt20082,Eckhardt2010,Jiang2023,Thiede2024,Liu2025}.

 The approach was subsequently compared to other restricted-geometry concepts~\cite{Efimov2018} and later extended to describe triple ionization~\cite{Thiede2018,Efimov2018,Efimov2019,Efimov2020,Prauzner-Bechcicki2021,Efimov2021,Efimov2023,Efimov2025}.
 In this work, we further advance the restricted-geometry quantum framework, originally proposed by Eckhardt and Sacha, to explore its predictive power and limitations in describing multi-electron dynamics under strong laser fields.
 Particular emphasis is placed on the mechanisms of non-sequential and sequential ionization processes in diatomic molecules.